 Prior to joining the faculty at Louisville, I worked in the College of Education at the University of Illinois at Urbana-Champaign where I oversaw three online programs.
 In that role, I directed all aspects of three online graduate programs, including course scheduling, budget management, faculty support, and administrative issues.
 I oversaw the offering of courses and support services, supervised a staff of 13, and coordinated with faculty who taught in the program.

-I also worked for several years in the corporate sector doing HR and organizational learning work.
+I also worked for several years in the corporate sector, doing HR and organizational learning work.
 In my last corporate position, I worked for three years as the Human Resources Manager in a large division of a Fortune 100 grocery distributor/retailer.
-Prior to that, I was a learning specialist in a privately-held mid-sized company.
-I’ve also done adult education work, in the area of English as a Second Language (ESL) instruction.
+Before that, I was a learning specialist in a privately-held mid-sized company.
+I’ve also done adult education work in the area of English as a Second Language (ESL) instruction.

 Outside of official work and school responsibilities, I’ve been involved in non-profit organizations that focus on professional, community, spiritual, and advocacy issues.

 I like to think of myself as an independent thinker with eclectic views that cross predictable patterns.
-I try to integrate my social awareness and independent mindedness into my teaching, research, and professional life.
+In these days of extreme polarization, I try to integrate my social awareness and independent-mindedness into my teaching, consulting, and professional life.